tobwin/LQG.m/README.md

 ### Linear-Quadratic-Estimation (Kalman filter)

 Finally, observing the point-mass' position should allow the controller to stabilize the system.
-We add a corresponding  matrix C as well as some observation noise W. The Kalman filter together with the state prediction and estimation covariances will again be computed on the fly:
+We add a corresponding  matrix C as well as some observation noise W. The Kalman filter together with the state prediction and estimation error covariances will again be computed on the fly:

 ```matlab
 lqg.C = [1 0 0 0];